Private Equity Tutorials

 For the buyers, the biggest benefit is that they get 100% ownership in the firm.
 This eliminates disturbances from their procedures and policies to run the company.
 Even if they are required to pay a higher amount to acquire the concerned company, they are interested since it ensures a means to run the company better.

-Some Facts about Drag-Along Rights Clause
+Some Facts about the Drag-Along Rights Clause

-Drag-along rights clause have come into existence because of their benefits and monopoly posed by the majority shareholders.
+Drag-along rights clause has come into existence because of their benefits and monopoly posed by the majority shareholders.
 However, there are a few facts that all shareholders of any company need to know, should they face any such situation with the shares they hold:

 - The majority shareholders who would have already made a deal with buyers of the company in a situation of M&A may exercise this right on minority shareholders anytime and should understand their responsibility to protect their rights by offering the same price for shares.